QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/5-Erosion.md

 #### Erosion vs. Wizard

-Gaea gives you two ways to use our hydraulic erosion simulation process: the @Erosion node, which gives you absolute control over every aspect, or the @Wizard node which gives you easier access to the major aspects.
+Gaea gives you 2 ways to use our hydraulic erosion simulation process: the @Erosion node, which provides absolute control over every aspect, or the @Wizard node which offers easier access to the major aspects.
 Both use the same simulation underneath, but provide different interfaces.
-Both have their pros and cons.
+Both have pros and cons.

-@Erosion provides access to all the simulation controls, however, it can take some time to find the sweet spot for many different settings. @Wizard on the other hand provides fewer, easier choices and various "recipes" for creating different types of results, however, it does not allow you to fine tune your results.
+@Erosion provides access to all the simulation controls, but it can take some time to find the sweet spot for many different settings. @Wizard, on the other hand, offers fewer, easier choices and various "recipes" for creating different types of results, but it does not allow you to fine tune your results.

-If you need the erosion effect but do not want to art direct every tiny aspect, then @Wizard is the perfect node.
-Even for experts, it is a quick and easy way to add erosion in your graph.
+If you need the erosion effect, but don't want to art direct every tiny aspect, then @Wizard is the perfect node.
+Even for experts, it is a quick and simple way to add erosion in your graph.

-If you need precise control over different aspects of erosion, and want to fine tune downcutting or deposits, then @Erosion is the perfect node for your situation.
+If you need precise control over different aspects of erosion and want to fine tune downcutting or deposits, then @Erosion is the perfect node for your situation.

 Selective Processing is only available in @Erosion.
 However, common uses of Selective Erosion, such as eroding just the top to create channels or rivers, are provided as `Phase 2` options in @Wizard.